 - larger rocks to write letters on

 HOW TO make this sight words kids activity:

-This Sight Words Digging Sensory Tray is perfect for little ones who love transportation.
+This sight words digging sensory tray is perfect for little ones who love transportation.
 First, decide what you would like to use as your sensory filler.
 For example, you can use real or kinetic sand, small pebbles, or even expired cereal or grains.
-Here, we are using pebbles and small stones found at the beach, and, in the middle, we have cloud dough to resemble dirt.
-(To make cloud dough, combine one cup of flour plus 1 oz of oil.)
-Next, with a permanent marker write letters on little rocks (one letter per rock).
-Make sure to have enough rock letters to cover the words included so that each set is complete.
+Here, we are using pebbles and small stones found at the beach, and, in the middle, I placed cloud dough to resemble dirt.
+Next, with a permanent marker write letters on the rocks (one letter per rock).
+Make sure to have enough rock letters to cover the words included, so that each set is complete.

-Lastly, arrange printed and laminated sight words in your sensory bin along with letter-rocks.
+Lastly, print and laminate your sight words and arrange in your sensory bin along with letter-rocks.
 Offer your child to pick a word-card, read it and then spell it out by moving little rocks with a digger to make the sight word chosen.